serrif/website/main/docs/introduction.md

 <div class="usa-alert usa-alert-info" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Mailed messages can be sent to offline members—or members that aren't currently on the server when the command is sent. <code class="highlighter-rouge">/mail sendall</code> is reserved for staff member use.</p>
+    <p class="usa-alert-text">Mailed messages can be sent to offline members—or members that aren't currently on the server when the command is sent. <code class="highlighter-rouge">/mail sendall</code> is for staff member use only.</p>
   </div>
 </div>